rkern/line_profiler/README.txt

-After profiling, the `dump_stats(filename)` method will pickle the results out to the given file. `print_stats([stream])` will print the formatted results to sys.stdout or whatever stream you specify. `get_stats()` will return 2-tuple: a dictionary containing the results and the timer unit.
+After profiling, the `dump_stats(filename)` method will pickle the results out to the given file. `print_stats([stream])` will print the formatted results to sys.stdout or whatever stream you specify. `get_stats()` will return LineStats object, which just holds two attributes: a dictionary containing the results and the timer unit.

 kernprof